Nervous System Healing • Mind-Body Restoration

 When stress hits, your nervous system defaults to learned patterns.
 This game gives your body a fast, safe way to change state before old coping takes over.

-This works best when used early — before overwhelm spikes.
+Works best when used early — before overwhelm spikes.

 Integration Reflection